RayVentura/ShortGPT/installation-notes.md

 - ffmpeg 4.2.3
 - ImageMagick 7.1.1

-Pease keep in mind, that I WON'T update Dockerfile, please do it by yourself if you need to build a Docker image.
+Please keep in mind, that I WON'T update Dockerfile, please do it by yourself if you need to build a Docker image.

 So, this is an important note, please read it before installing or using ShortGPT: